tapthaker/Octopress/source/_posts/2015-04-09-coredata-the-right-way-part-1.markdown

 ```

 This has really modularised things for us, in the next part we will look how can we take this even further.
+You can find the full code on my github repo.
+[CoreDataExample](https://github.com/tapthaker/CoreDataExample)